 Stores need replenishment based on demand, stock position, transfer availability and operational rules, not guesswork or manual chasing.

-Stock moved between warehouse and store needs clear visibility from request to receipt and availability.
+Stock moved between warehouse and store needs clear visibility from request and despatch to receipt and availability at the destination with clear variance capture.

 Retailers need to control how stock is made available across POS, ecommerce, B2B and warehouse fulfilment workflows.